Week 11 – Assignment

 Areas I would like to improve:

 I would to improve a lot of things like the quality of the pixelated, adding more assets to ramadan decoration, more interaction between Bakkar and the NPCs.
 I honestly, had an idea in mind to make an interactive immersive game, but due to circumstance it was a bit difficult to create it.
 There so much more things I think I could have added it to my project to make it more unique.
 I feel the most unique part of it is a simple introduction to Egyptian community and culture.
-I could also add the music effects from the music series and the song associated with the intro in the start scene.
+I could also add the music effects from the music series.
 I also did not end the game because I want to work on improving it and make it into a true RBG game similar to starview valley and add different quests and games.
 Therefore, I would like to add more dialogues between the character to learn about them and there role and stories in the series.

 Week 5: Midterm Progress